Discussion paper

 DP15729 Search and Price Discrimination Online

 This paper theoretically studies price discrimination based on search costs.
 "Shoppers" have a zero and "nonshoppers" a positive search cost.
 A consumer faces a nondiscriminatory "common" price with some probability, or a discriminatory price.
 In equilibrium, firms mix over the common and the shoppers' discriminatory prices, but set a singleton nonshoppers' discriminatory price.
-Less likely price discrimination mostly benefits consumers.
+Consumer welfare increases if price discrimination is restricted enough.
 An individual firm's profit can increase in the number of firms.
-These results have important implications for regulations that limit the tracking of consumers (e.g., EU's GDPR, California's CCPA) and for evaluating competition online based on the number of firms.
+These results have important implications for regulations that limit the tracking of consumers (e.g., EU's GDPR, California's CCPA) and for evaluating competition online.

 £6.00